Aqua-code5/Aqua-code5/README.md

 ### Hi there, I'm Rob - aka [Aqua] 👋

-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Lua
-- 🥅 2021 Goals: Contribute more to Open Source projects and learn more java
+- 🥅 2022 Goals: Contribute more to Open Source projects and learn more lua
-- ⚡ Fun fact: I love to videos games like Rainbow Six Siege
+- ⚡ Fun fact: I love to videos games like Rainbow Six Siege & gmod!

 ### Connect with me: